Five-substitute Rule Extended To 2022 World Cup: IFAB - UrduPoint

 Lausanne, (APP - UrduPoint / Pakistan Point News - 28th May, 2021 ) :Teams at the World Cup in Qatar will be able to use five substitutes per match after football's rule-making body on Friday extended the right until the end of 2022.

-IFAB said the rule, first introduced by IFAB last year in response to the Covid-19 pandemic, will remain in place until December 31, 2022 "for all top-level competitions".
+IFAB said the rule, first introduced last year in response to the Covid-19 pandemic, will remain in place until December 31, 2022, "for all top-level competitions".

+It said the decision to extend the rule "follows a global analysis of the ongoing impact of Covid-19 on football, as well as representations from several key stakeholders from across the football community".

+Teams used to be allowed just three substitutes but leading coaches have argued that the pandemic has led to competitions being played in a condensed format or time period, placing extra physical demands on players.